Medical Policy: 02.01.45

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Asthma, a chronic lung disease, affects approximately 7.7% of adults and 7.5% of children in the United States.
 In 2018, asthma accounted for 1.8 million emergency department visits and 3,564 deaths.
 Asthma symptoms include episodic shortness of breath that is generally associated with other symptoms such as wheezing, chest tightness and coughing.
 Objective clinical features include bronchial hyper-responsiveness, airway inflammation, and reversible airflow obstruction (at least 12% improvement in forced expiratory volume in 1-second post-bronchodilator, with a minimum of 200 mL improvement).
 However, there is substantial heterogeneity in the inflammatory features of patients diagnosed with asthma, and this biologic diversity is responsible, at least in part, for the variable response to treatment in the asthma population.
-Most patients with asthma have mild to moderate disease and can be easily controlled by regular use of inhaled corticosteroids (ICS) combined with short acting inhaled B2 agonists for relief of symptoms.
-However, some patients asthma continues to be poorly controlled in terms of ongoing symptoms, frequent exacerbations, persistent and variable airway obstruction, and frequent requirements for B2 agonists despite aggressive treatment.

 Bronchial thermoplasty is based on the premise that patients with asthma have an increased amount of airway smooth muscle (ASM) and the contraction of this airway smooth muscle (ASM) is a major cause of airway constriction.
-The thermal energy delivered (radiofrequency) via bronchial thermoplasty aims to reduce the amount of airway smooth muscle (ASM) and thereby decrease muscle mediated bronchoconstriction with the ultimate goal of reducing asthma-related morbidity.
+The thermal energy delivered via bronchial thermoplasty aims to reduce the amount of airway smooth muscle (ASM) and thereby decrease muscle mediated bronchoconstriction with the ultimate goal of reducing asthma-related morbidity.
 Bronchial thermoplasty is intended as a supplemental treatment for patients with severe persistent asthma (i.e. steps 5 and 5 in the stepwise approach to care according to the guidelines from the National Heart, Lung and Blood Institute).